electronstudio/raylib-python-cffi/docs/_sources/README.md.txt

  * Converting more examples from C to Python
  * Testing on more platforms

-# License (updated)
+# License

-The bindings are now under the Eclipse Public License, so you are free to statically link and use in non-free / proprietary / commercial projects!
+Eclipse Public License, so you are free to statically link and use in non-free / proprietary / commercial projects!

 # Performance